pagopa/io-backend/README.md

 This problem seems to be dependent on how Docker for Mac (doesn't) manage well the /etc/hosts file.
 If you install Docker Toolbox it works fine (and can [coexist](https://docs.docker.com/docker-for-mac/docker-toolbox/#setting-up-to-run-docker-for-mac))
 (Read more at [https://medium.com/@itseranga/set-hosts-in-docker-for-mac-2029276fd448](https://medium.com/@itseranga/set-hosts-in-docker-for-mac-2029276fd448))

-**When i run the scripts/import-spid-data.sh file, after the first entries the script display a lot of errors like `# users imported: -- Error [object Object]`**

-Have you waited the IDP to start successfully?
-Wait a minute and retry.

 ## License
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fteamdigitale%2Fitalia-backend.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2Fteamdigitale%2Fitalia-backend?ref=badge_large)